Kami-code/UR5_Robotiq85_description/README.md

-# UR5_description
+# UR5_Robotiq85_description

-Repository for UR5_robotiq85 URDF and launch files, which can be both used in pybullet and ROS.
+Repository for UR5_robotiq85 URDF and launch files, which can be both used in pybullet and ROS1-noetic.
 Models are downloaded from the [repo](https://github.com/ElectronicElephant/pybullet_ur5_robotiq), but the urdf downloaded contains ".." in filename, which ROS moveit urdf parser will throw an error.
+So we need to modify to origin urdf file to support that parser. ([see here for more details](https://answers.ros.org/question/263308/is-it-possible-to-use-relative-path-for-mesh-filename-in-urdf/)) There is more explicit way to achieve the same goal, like using the xacro or urdf offered by ROS organization.
+Since I've been using the urdf file in production environment, to avoid unnecessary modification, a compatiable version with least modification is a better choice.

 ## Table of Files